 Making Legends since the 1980’s

-A long-time TTRPG group’s fan site for presenting thoughts and observations on a hobby-lifestyle that’s suddenly become mainstream.
+A long-time TTRPG group’s site for presenting thoughts and observations on a hobby-lifestyle that’s suddenly become mainstream.
 This domain has been in constant operation, in many forms, since 2001.
-Usually shifting based on what we are playing, mostly for presenting information for our local group.
+Usually shifting based on what we’re playing, mostly for presenting information to our local group.

 In December of 2024 we started dabbling in game mechanic design.
 The current revision can be found at AxiomRPG using the button below.
-It’s about 95% playable and free to anyone interested.
-We’re still testing it ourselves and usually make adjustments after each bi-weekly session.
-There is no formal setting included with the current distribution.
+It’s playable and free to anyone interested in personal use.
+We’re still testing various parts ourselves.
+Adjustments might show up after each bi-weekly session.
+There is no formal setting included with the core rules.

 D6 Dice Pool